-effect from 16-12-88 in pursuance of the order of dismissed.
-All these 14 promotees were above the revised select list of 1987.
-Can it then be stated that the placement of these 14 above Sri Ch.
-Sriramachadramurthy be challenged without challenging the order in O.A.
+effect from 16-12-88 in pursuance of the order of this Tribunal in OA 223/89 and the SLP thereon was dismissed.
+All these 14 promotees were above the said Sri Ch.Sriramachandra Murthy and ~~for~~ or ~~for~~ revised select list of 1987.
+Can it then be stated that the placement of these 14 above Sri Ch.Sriramachandra Murthy be challenged without challenging the order in O.A.
 223/89?
-These O.As. cannot be treated as review petitions/challenge the order in OA 223/89 as there is no such prayer even by implication.
+These O.As. cannot be treated as review petitions/to challenge the order in OA 223/89 as there is no such prayer even by implication.
 Then a question also arises as to whether this Tribunal can review the order therein when the appeal thereon was dismissed by the Supreme Court.
-Anyhow as we held that the impugned notification dated 15-12-93 is illegal and thereby the notification dated 16-12-93 falls, there is no need to consider for the disposal of these O.As. as to whether the applicants can challenge the orders in the various O.As. on the basis of which the cases of these 14 promotees were reviewed, collaterally.
+Anyhow as we held that the impugned notification dated 15-12-93 is illegal and thereby the notification dated 16-12-93 falls, there is no need to consider for the disposal of these O.As. as to whether the applicants can challenge the orders in the various O.As. on the basis of which the cases of these 14 promotees were reviewed, confirmed by Review Selection Committee, collaterally.
 For the same reason we feel it not necessary to consider the contention that G.O.Ms.No.500 dt.
 31-5-90 whereby the period of probation is deemed to have been commenced with effect from 29-12-78 in regard to the direct recruit deputy collectors of 1978 batch and the other GOs whereby the periods of probation of promotee deputy collectors viz.
-R.15 to R.19, were advanced & have to be held as per incurium on the officiated in the cadre post from 1983 while his and junior officiated from 1982/ in such a case the explanation (1) to Rule 3(3) is not relaxed in regard to Sri Venkateswarlu, later year has to be assigned to him as the year of allotment while earlier year has to be assigned as year of allotment to his junior.
+R.15 to R.19, were advanced & have to be held as per incurium on the off cadre post from 1983 while his junior \\\\\ from 1982/in such a case the explanation (i) to Rule 3(3) is not relaxed in regard to Sri Venkateswarlu, later year has to be assigned to him as the year of allotment while earlier year has to be assigned as year of allotment to his junior.
+The said point has come up for consideration in the context that as per rule, the officiating period from or subsequent to the date of inclusion in the select list has to be considered for determining the year of allotment.
+Thus, the relaxation in the said case is not in regard to the rule having bearing for recruitment to IAS and it is a case of only a relaxa- tion of rule having a bearing in regard to assignment of year of allotment and thus in regard to seniority.
+Hence it cannot be stated that the Supreme Court in the above case differed from the judgment in Syed Khalid Rizvi's case in regard to the principle that the power under Rule 3 of the residual matters rules cannot be exercised for relaxation of any rule having bearing with regard to recruitment.